UniMath/agda-unimath/src/foundation/lifts-morphisms-arrows.lagda.md

             ( refl-htpy)))
 ```

-### Computing the "is lift" predicate in terms of homotopies of cones
+### Computing the predicate of being a lift in terms of homotopies of cones

 ```agda
 module _